jennischofield/nature_inspired_CA/README.md

 # nature_inspired_CA
 This repo contains all the relevant files for the NIC coursework, 2023.

-Javadocs for this project can be found in the javadoc folder.
+Javadocs for this project can be found in the Javadoc folder.

 # Getting Started